 Being visible while cycling to work is a must, especially if you spend a fair amount of time on the roads.
-The first question many bike commuters ask is the following:

 I’ve found that I’ve been able to increase my visibility over the years of bike commuting with a few accessories (and techniques) that don’t break the bank and are easy to do/use right away.